 Wind energy and the development of wind turbines remains a priority within the Region.
-G/FLRPC works with municipalities within the Region to help provide technical assistance, education, and outreach on wind energy planning issues.
 Several wind farms are already present within the Region and a push has begun to develop more efficient methods of connecting the electricity generated from the wind farms to the national electric grid.
 Businesses within the Region are also working on the development of small scale wind turbines to alleviate size concerns and make small-scale projects viable.